mauvm/payment-classifier/README.md

 ## To Do

-- [ ] Train classifier after new input is given
 - [ ] Find lowest payment ID with no category (default `0`) and use as start ID for Bunq payments
 - [ ] Add `--all` flag to ignore lowest payment ID and verify categories for all Bunq payments
-- [ ] Add configure script for project (including generating Bunq encryption key)
+- [ ] Train classifier after new input is given
-- [ ] Keep database connection alive (pooling?), so training can be done for at least 300 epochs Adding `keepAlive` or `idleTimeoutMillis` to database config didn't work.
+- [ ] Keep database connection alive (pooling?), so training can be done for at least 300 epochs.
+      Adding `keepAlive` or `idleTimeoutMillis` to database config didn't work.

 ## Quirks & Caveats

 - The Bunq client paginates payments (max.
 200 per page).
   Ideally we'd use async generator instead of fetching all payments at once.
-- An out-of-the-box LSTM is used ([`brain.recurrent.LSTM`](https://github.com/BrainJS/brain.js#for-training-with-rnn-lstm-and-gru)) for this prototype.
+- An out-of-the-box LSTM is used ([`brain.recurrent.LSTM`](https://github.com/BrainJS/brain.js/blob/master/src/recurrent/lstm.js)) for this prototype.
   This neural network does not scale, since each unique word is an input node of the network.
 - The payment information is simply concatted: currency, amount, IBAN, and description as comma separated string.
 - Storing the classifier JSON in a database record is not ideal, but used for convenience.